List of Call the Midwife characters: Shelagh Turner (née Mannion)

 Sister Bernadette, as she is first known, is Scottish and in her early 30s, the closest in age to Jenny and the other lay midwives.
 She is the most educated of the nuns and tutors the other nurses whilst providing administrative assistance to Sister Julienne, sometimes covering as her deputy.
 She joined the order in July 1948.
 A consummate professional, she has a fresh, uncomplicated approach to her work that means she connects well with Jenny and her other colleagues.
 In one episode, she is shown to remove her wimple, take her hair down and take off her glasses, expressing her hidden desire to be free.

 In Series 2, it becomes clear that Sister Bernadette is lonely and unhappy, questioning whether the convent is her calling.
 She wishes to do what the other young midwives of her age are doing: going out to the cinema, dancing, and experiencing life as young women.
 One scene shows Sister Bernadette looking in on the midwives' room while they are drinking and gossiping, but then the door closes; it is a life that cannot be open to her while she remains a nun.
 In another, Sister Monica Joan points out that she spends most of her time praying for forgiveness.
 Sister Bernadette eventually breaks down and turns to Sister Julienne for help, confessing that what she really wants is a family and children of her own.
 As of the 2012 Christmas Special and from Series 2 onward, it becomes clear that Sister Bernadette has fallen in love with the local physician, Dr Turner.

 After recovering from a short bout with tuberculosis, Sister Bernadette leaves the convent and reverts to her birth name of Shelagh (née Mannion).
 However, she still remains close to her faith, joining the Nuns at compline.
 She becomes engaged to Dr Turner, who has also fallen in love with her.
 They marry in the 2013 Christmas Special and she becomes stepmother to his 11-year-old son Timothy.
-After a struggle with infertility, they adopt a baby girl called Angela.
+After a struggle with infertility, they adopted a baby girl called Angela.
 In Series 4, it becomes clear Shelagh desperately misses nursing and midwifery, so she returns to full-time work at the surgery and maternity home, first as a medical secretary, and then also as the sister-in-charge at the surgery after Dr Turner is taken ill.
 She is now the medical sister-in-charge at the surgery and works alongside the other midwives and nuns at the surgery, but does not perform house calls.
 When at the clinic or being the acting sister-in-charge at Nonnatus House in Sister Julienne's absence, Shelagh dons smart civilian dress, rather than uniform of the order's other lay nurses, although she eventually obtained a uniform to wear when serving in a nursing capacity at Dr Turner's surgery.